2-roots for simply laced Weyl groups: Faithfulness

 \begin{proof} Assume first that $W$ is finite.
 It follows from \cite[Exercise 6.3.1]{humphreys90} that we have $Z(W) =\{1, w_0\}$ in the case where the longest element $w_0$ acts as $-1$ on $V$, and $Z(W)=\{1\}$ otherwise.
 The assertions about $Z(W)$ being trivial follow from \cite[\S3.19]{humphreys90}, which completes the proof in the finite case.

 Now assume that $W$ is infinite.
-Qi \cite[Theorem 1.1]{qi07} proved that the centre of any finite index subgroup of an irreducible, infinite, nonaffine Coxeter group is trivial.
+Qi proves \cite[Proposition 2.5]{qi07} that the center of any irreducible infinite Coxeter group is trivial.
 In particular, this implies that the center of $W = W(\ypqr)$ is trivial if $W$ is infinite, which completes the proof. \end{proof}

 \begin{lemma} Let $\Gamma$ be a Dynkin diagram of type $\ypqr$ with at least five vertices, and let $\Gamma_1 \cup \Gamma_2$ be a partition of the vertices into proper nonempty subsets.
 Then there are vertices $x_1 \in \Gamma_1$ and $x_2 \in \Gamma_2$ such that $x_1$ and $x_2$ are not adjacent in $\Gamma$. \end{lemma}